-Section 2 of Article VI of the Constitution established procedures and limitations to ensure the prudent use and management of debt instruments by the Government.
-Specifically, the Constitution provides the following:
+Section 2 of Article VI of the Constitution establishes procedures and limitations to ensure the prudent use and management of debt instruments by the Government.
+Specifically, the Constitution provides the following guidelines:

-Constitutional Debt Limit: Direct obligations of the Commonwealth shall not be issued if the principal of, and interest on, such proposed obligations that is payable in any fiscal year, together with any amount paid by the Commonwealth in the preceding fiscal year of such proposed issuance on account of obligations guaranteed by the Commonwealth, exceeds 15% of the average annual revenues deposited into the Treasury in the two fiscal years preceding the fiscal year of such proposed issuance.
+Constitutional Debt Limit: Direct obligations of the Government shall not be issued if the principal of, and interest on, such proposed obligations that is payable in any fiscal year, together with any amount paid by the Government in the preceding fiscal year of such proposed issuance on account of obligations guaranteed by the Government, exceeds 15.00% of the average annual revenues deposited into the Treasury in the two fiscal years preceding the fiscal year of such proposed issuance.

-I. As of June 30, 2022, and June 30, 2023, the Government's general obligation debt levels were below the Constitutional Debt Limit (Refer to Section 3 for the calculations).
+I. As of June 30, 2024, the Government's tax-supported debt levels were below the Constitutional Debt Limit (Refer to Section 3 of the Report for this calculations).

-Maturity Limitation: Obligations of the Commonwealth shall not mature later than 30 years from their date of issuance, except for obligations for housing facilities that may mature up to 40 years from their date of issuance.
+Maturity Limitation: Government obligations shall not mature later than 30 years from their date of issuance, with the exception of housing facility obligations, which may mature up to 40 years from their date of issuance.

-1. The final maturity for the New General Obligation Bonds (GO Bonds) issued as part of the Commonwealth Plan of Adjustment on March 15, 2022, is in Fiscal Year 2046.
+1. The final maturity for the New GO Bonds issued as part of the CW POA on March 15, 2022, is FY2046.
 This maturity falls within the maximum allowed period of 30 years from the date of issuance.
-Moreover, the Commonwealth did not issue any additional incremental Tax-Supported Debt during Fiscal Years 2022 and 2023.
+Moreover, the Government did not issue any additional incremental tax-supported debt during FY2024.